Lightning-AI/pytorch-lightning/docs/source-fabric/guide/loggers/wandb.rst

 Weights and Biases
 ##################

-Weights & Biases (W&B) is the AI developer platform, with tools for training models, fine-tuning models, and leveraging foundation models.
+`Weights & Biases (W&B) <https://wandb.ai>`_ is the AI developer platform, with tools for training models, fine-tuning models, and leveraging foundation models.

 W&B allows machine learning practitioners to track experiments, visualize data, and share insights with a few lines of.
 It integrates seamlessly with your Lightning ML workflows to log metrics, output visualizations, and manage artifacts.
-This integration provides a simple way to log metrics and artifacts from your Fabric training loop to W&B via the `WandbLogger`.
+This integration provides a simple way to log metrics and artifacts from your Fabric training loop to W&B via the ``WandbLogger``.
-The `WandbLogger` also supports all features of the Weights and Biases library, such as logging rich media (image, audio, video), artifacts, hyperparameters, tables, custom visualizations, and more.
+The ``WandbLogger`` also supports all features of the Weights and Biases library, such as logging rich media (image, audio, video), artifacts, hyperparameters, tables, custom visualizations, and more.
-Check the official documentation at https://docs.wandb.ai.
+Check the official documentation at `docs.wandb.ai <https://docs.wandb.ai>`_.

 ----